thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 ### Option A: Using Calamares Installer (Graphical)

 The Calamares installer simplifies the process but has limitations with advanced partitioning layouts, especially for a separate `/boot` partition combined with BTRFS subvolumes.
-If you want the most robust and flexible partitioning as outlined above (with the separate `ext4` `/boot` partition), **manual installation (Option B) is highly recommended.**
+If you want the most robust and flexible partitioning as outlined above (with the separate `ext4` `/boot` partition and multiple NixOS generations), **manual installation (Option B) is highly recommended.**

+**Important Note on EFI Partition Size (260 MiB):** If you reuse your existing 260 MiB EFI partition (`nvme0n1p1`) with Calamares, you will likely be **limited to installing only 1 NixOS generation** due to space constraints after accounting for Windows boot files.
+This compromises NixOS's rollback capabilities.
+For more generations, you must expand the EFI partition (a complex manual process) or use manual installation with a larger EFI.

 If you proceed with Calamares, you will likely need to adjust to its supported partitioning options.
 Calamares typically expects `/boot` to be a directory on your root filesystem or to merge with `/boot/efi` for `systemd-boot`.
 For BTRFS, it often creates default `@` and `@home` subvolumes.